0b10010010/MotorlabMBD/README.md

 - [x] set objects as global to add Watch Expressions during debug
 - [ ] when the motor is turned manually while debugging and when it slips, encoder shows the correct 200 deg. <- troubleshoot
 - [ ] set the baudrate to 460800 on STM32CubeMX and MATLAB function reading serialport
-- [ ] setup DMA transfer of buffer with data
-- [ ] setup ADC to output current sensing from the amp to the buffer on STM32F4
+- [ ] setup ADC with DMA to output current sensing from the amp to the buffer on STM32F4
 - [x] check if position control of 200 deg works without the UART TX block </br>
   -Did not work.
 Motor turns to about 30 deg and just sits there
 ## MATLAB: